Experience Yoga Retreats near Carcassonne in Occitanie.

 We have tried to make Santosha as comfortable as possible, so you are quite welcome just to stay in our tranquil environment.
 The terraces and garden are at you disposal.

-There are many interesting things to see and do around us.
+We offer yoga retreats near Carcassonne, just a 45-min drive south of the medieval city.
+There are many interesting cultural attractions and nature activities to see and do around us.
 Here are just a few of them.

 GET A MASSAGE WITH GILLIAN